-The main goal of keyword research for most of us is finding keywords that will bring in traffic, and also won’t be difficult to rank on Google.
+The main goal of keyword research for most of us is being able to find keywords that will bring in traffic, and also won’t be difficult to rank on Google.
 Depending on your website you may want to make sure that these keywords are profitable as well.
 So how do we do that?

 Ok, we have a bunch of keyword suggestions (701 to be exact) that are related to “golf clubs”.
-What we want to do is figure out which keywords have a good amount of traffic and are fairly profitable.
+What we want to do is figure out which keywords have a nice amount of traffic and are fairly profitable.
 The way we do this is we use the Volume and CPC data provided.

 – Search volume shows approximately how many searches Google is getting for that particular keyword each month.